Iron-voldy/IOT-Piano-Doc/docs/getstarted.md

 ## 6. Troubleshooting

-- **No Data on Display**: Check if the load cell is properly connected and the calibration factor is correct.
+- **No LED Response**: Check the connections between the ESP32 and the LED strip and ensure the correct GPIO pins are used.
 - **Frontend Not Connecting to Backend**: Ensure the correct API URL is set in the frontend configuration.
 - **Database Connection Issues**: Verify that your database credentials are correct and the server is running.

 ---

-If you follow these steps, you’ll have the **Tea Weight Scale System Prototype** up and running in no time!
-For any further assistance, check out our **Contact Us** page.
+Follow these steps to set up the **IoT Piano LED Visualizer System** and start using it.
+For further assistance, check the **Contact Us** page on the website.

 ---